jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 For each `PitchSpellingRanking` structure:
 - Apply rankings.

-> In the case that there are no objectively spellable pitches in the given `PitchSet`, no `PitchSpellingNode` objects are ranked.
+> In the case that there are no objectively spellable `Pitch` values in the given `PitchSet`, no `PitchSpellingNode` objects are ranked.
 Instead, the `PitchSpellingEdge` objects are ranked.

 #### 4. Check if all `PitchSpellingNode` objects have been ranked